 I am only interested in the style of Heywood-Wakefield that is found on this website – the “blond Modern” or “50’s blond”, etc., as it’s commonly referred to.
 The Old Colony or Early American style I have no interest in.
 Likewise wicker and rattan.
 It’s all very good furniture but simply doesn’t appeal to me or my customers.
 Even some of this blond modern is un-appealing for that matter.
 Do not hesitate to phone if you’d like.

 Most furniture I buy will only set in my warehouse until a customer orders it.
-Since the money I paid for that piece or pieces will be tied up for a period of time, usually many months to a year minimally (oh, and there are pieces that have been living there for many years!), I will only invest so much so please, please, do not expect me to pay anywhere close to retail or even what you may think a fair wholesale price should be for it because your time will be wasted contacting me as well as mine figuring offers.
+Since the money I paid for that piece or pieces will be tied up for a period of time, (sometimes forever) I will only invest so much so please, please, do not expect me to pay anywhere close to retail or even what you may think a fair price should be for it because your time will be wasted contacting me as well as mine figuring offers.
 I buy at “wholesale” prices which in this case have no correlation at all with retail prices…or wholesale prices anymore, to be honest.
 The only time I will consider paying what may approach your expectations is when I have a customer waiting for the piece (or pieces) you have.
 In this instance my monetary return will be swift so a larger up front investment will hardly be a gamble.

 Regarding condition – Your interpretation of a piece in excellent condition could easily be viewed as fair (needing refinishing) from my point of view.
 It has happened many times and I am finding it much too risky making deals based upon someone’s untrained eye.
 Very, very rarely has the sellers opinion on condition approximated mine.
 So unless I have excellent pictures of the pieces being offered to me that show condition, or your asking price is that of a refinishable piece already, I can only safely value furniture as having to be refinished.
 Sure, I sometimes miss out on opportunities and great pieces by being overly cautious, but on the other hand, I will save many miles and a whole lot of frustration – frustration that will be put to good use just the same in other botched deals anyway, unfortunately.
 Because …..there will always be botched deals. (part of business, yippee)

-In instances where the furniture has all ready been refinished, it will most likley be viewed as having to be refinished again.
+In instances where the furniture has all ready been refinished, it will most likely be viewed as having to be refinished again.
 It’s the rare piece (s) I find that has been refinished well.
-I have also found it’s just downright more difficult and occasionally problematic redoing a previous refinish job, especially when it was done in a dark color.
+I have also found it’s just downright more difficult and occasionally problematic redoing a previous refinish job, especially when it was done in a dark color or penetrating stain.
 These pieces can end up being twice the work, therefore, they are a risky investment.

 I also would like to know where the furniture is.
-Shipping pieces too large for FedEx is usually out of the question since after paying for shipping, there’d be very little left to offer for the furniture.
+Shipping pieces too large for FedEx is usually out of the question since after paying for shipping, there will be very little left to offer for the furniture.

 The following information is what I’d like if pictures aren’t yet available: